 We have a small core group of horses that we use for all of our activities including jousting.
-These horses are owned privately but are made available to approved riders subject to the owners' permission.
-Until late 2017 we had a team of 4 horses but we had to retire two of them (age).
+These horses are owned privately but can be made available to approved riders subject to the owners' permission.

-Below are the details of our own local (Upper Hutt) team of horses.
+Below are the details of our remaining team of original horses and our new horses.

 Monty is a 16.1 (165 cm) hand Stationbred (probably ½ Clydesdale and ½ Stationbred) who we purchased in 2007 when he was 5 or 6 years old.
 We don't like rushing horses into jousting - especially young ones.
 So once Monty was fully grown (age 8 or 9), we started training him for jousting.
 He rapidly developed into a trained Warhorse and he performed brilliantly in his debut jousting tournament - Taupo 2010.
 Since then, with his huge presence and alpha personality, Monty is our lead war horse he loves to joust.
 We also compete with him in dressage, flat classes, jumping and One Day Events.

 Rocky is a 16.2 (167 cm) hand Erewhon bed Station bred who we purchased in 2017 when he was 11 years old.
-After r giving him some time to settle into his new home with us, we have started training him for jousting and other warhorse activities.
-He seems to enjoy this training very much so we hope to have him ready to joust in time for the 2019/2020 display session.
+After giving him some time to settle into his new home with us, we have started training him for jousting and other warhorse activities.
+He seems to enjoy this training very much and came through his first public display (2019 Wairarapa A&P Show) with flying colours.
+Although not part of our core Warhorse team, he is avaiable for the right rider to use.

 The Medieval Warhorse in Modern Times